tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 I dropped the bat in disbelief, gawking at the now headless being that stood in front of me.

-“Oh god…” Kyle murmured in horror as he turned to observe the horrible sight.
+“Oh god…” Kyle murmured, in shock as he turned to observe the horrible sight.

 The headless bunny suddenly lurched down and forward , so that the empty, naked neck hole faced me.
 It raised its arms, stretching them toward me.